NateEag/next-vcs/readme.md

 to undo/unlock it).
 Furthermore, distributed VCSes would offer the locking mechanisms you actually want - if you know someone left for the day and just locked things by accident, you can leave a sticky note on their desk and ignore the lock.
-The VCS can just do that for you.
+The VCS can leave that note for you.

 These are less "locks" and more automatic warnings if someone else starts editing an unmergeable file.
 Note that gitolite has implemented this (though